peteroupc/peteroupc.github.io/randomfunc.md

         end
     END METHOD

-<a id=Examples></a>
-### Examples

-- If `p` is 0.5 and `successes` is 1, the negative binomial distribution models the task "Flip a coin until you get tails, then count the number of heads."

 <a id=Hypergeometric_Distribution></a>
 ## Hypergeometric Distribution

 The following method generates a random integer that follows a hypergeometric distribution.
-When a given number of items are drawn at random without replacement from a set of items labeled either `1` or `0`,  the random integer expresses the number of items drawn this way that are labeled `1`.
+When a given number of items are drawn at random without replacement from a set of items each labeled either `1` or `0`,  the random integer expresses the number of items drawn this way that are labeled `1`.
 In the method below, `trials` is the number of items drawn at random, `ones` is the number of items labeled `1` in the set, and `count` is the number of items labeled `1` or `0` in that set.

+**Example:** In a 52-card deck of Anglo-American playing cards, 12 of the cards are face cards (jacks, queens, or kings).
+After the deck is shuffled and seven cards are drawn, the number of face cards drawn this way follows a hypergeometric distribution where `trials` is 7, `ones` is 12, and `count` is 52.

     METHOD Hypergeometric(trials, ones, count)
         if ones < 0 or count < 0 or trials < 0 or ones > count or trials > count